An XI of legends that did f*ck all in the Premier League: Di Maria, Veron…

 After scoring just four goals in his one and only season at United, Di Maria was grabbing the bags he’d packed for months and hauling them to Paris.

-He was the best player on the pitch in the Champions League final when Real Madrid won La Decima in 2014 and has gone on to register over a hundred assists in at PSG.
+He was the best player on the pitch in the Champions League final when Real Madrid won La Decima in 2014 and has gone on to register over a hundred assists in his time at PSG.
 Let’s just forget about that bit in between, that goal against Leicester aside.

 ST: Diego Forlan